yuninxia/HPCToolkit/doc/src/users/spack.md

 ```

 Run `spack solve` or `spack spec` on a small package.
-This will cause spack to install the concretizer, spack's main engine for
+This will cause Spack to install the concretizer, Spack's main engine for
 resolving specs.

 ```